 On returning, I was assigned to United States Southern Command and there worked with an intelligence and operations team to help our Commander understand the context of all of Central and South America and the Caribbean.
 Some deeper thinking about the purpose and context of the employment of the military led to considering more alternatives to making the world better.
 As our focus was less directly on combat and more generally on international security and collaboration I was moving on the spectrum more towards influence and words than force in my daily work and became more fascinated with a third major method of influence: trade.

-Like everyone, I’m still very much on the path of deeper understanding, but we always be.
+Like everyone, I’m still very much on the path of deeper understanding, and always will be.
 I know that I’ll continue to be guided by my passions for purpose, people context and culture and helping people to survive and thrive through knowledge.